gckirchoff/peer-to-public/src/lib/content/posts/gambling-with-covid.md

 ## The Fallacy of "Things Getting Better Over Time"

-A concept that can be seen from this is that the chance of a happy outcome becomes worse as time goes on.
+A key takeaway is that the likelihood of a positive outcome diminishes over time.
 This contradicts the popular belief that coexisting with a pandemic gets better over time.
 However, this is to be expected when gambling.
 The only way to "win" at gambling is to get lucky quickly and then never gamble again.
 A previous manager of mine had a friend who won $40,000 at a casino.
 He asked the friend if he's finally positive, to which the friend said, "almost."

 ## The Solution is to Stop Gambling